Kantō Massacre: September 2–9: Japanese lynch mobs massacre Koreans and others

 Some Koreans sought safety in police stations in order to escape the slaughter, but in some areas vigilantes broke into police stations and pulled them out.
 In other cases, police officers handed groups of Koreans over to local vigilantes, who proceeded to kill them.
-The arrival of foreigners and other people in Tokyo meant death.
-The police continued to assist the killings or responded to reports of murder passively.
-In contrast, the Yakuza, who accepted Koreans among their membership, protected Koreans from the lynch mobs.

-Both vigilantes and Japanese Army troops burned Korean bodies in order to destroy the evidence of murder.
+Both vigilantes and Imperial Japanese Army troops burned Korean bodies in order to destroy the evidence of murder.
 Official Japanese reports in September claimed that only five Koreans had been killed, and even years after, the number of acknowledged deaths remained in the low hundreds.
 After the massacre, Korean survivors painstakingly documented the extent of the massacre.
 Based on their testimonies, Japanese eyewitness accounts, and additional academic research, current estimates of the death toll range from 6,000 to 9,000.
-Between 50 to 90 percent of the Korean population of Yokohama was killed.
+Between 50 and 90 percent of the Korean population of Yokohama was killed.

 September 3–16: Police and army assassinate left-wing leaders

-Amidst the mob violence, regional police and the Imperial Army used the pretext of civil unrest to liquidate political dissidents.
-Socialists such as Hirasawa Keishichi (平澤計七) and the Chinese communal leader Wang Xitian (王希天), were abducted and killed by local police and Imperial Army, who claimed the radicals intended to use the crisis as an opportunity to overthrow the Japanese government.
+Amidst the mob violence, regional police and the army used the pretext of civil unrest to liquidate political dissidents.
+Socialists such as Hirasawa Keishichi (平澤計七) and the Chinese communal leader Wang Xitian (王希天), were abducted and killed by local police and army, who claimed the radicals intended to use the crisis as an opportunity to overthrow the Japanese government.

-In a particularly egregious instance known as the Amakasu Incident, the married couple Sakae Ōsugi (Japan's first Esperanto teacher) and Noe Itō, both anarchists and feminists, were executed by Imperial Army officer Masahiko Amakasu along with their six-year-old nephew.
-The bodies of the parents and child were thrown in a well.
-The incident created national outrage and Amakasu was sentenced to ten years in prison, but he served only three.